-At the discretion of the Associate Provost, repeated offenses may result in failure of the course or dismissal from the University.
-If a student is already on disciplinary probation, any offense may result in suspension or dismissal by the Dean of Students.
-Unauthorized use of University computing equipment, facilities, or computer software may also be considered grounds for disciplinary probation, suspension, or dismissal from the University.
+NOTE: If a student is already on disciplinary probation, any offense may result in suspension or dismissal by the Dean of Students.
+Unauthorized use of university computing equipment, facilities, or computer software may also be considered grounds for disciplinary probation, suspension, or dismissal from the University.